 Consumers should be educated about the different types of perforated tubing or piping available to them.
 Different projects require different types of perforated tubing and since there are a wide variety of perforated tubes and perforated tube retailers and vendors, it is helpful to know exactly which type of tubing will be most applicable to each individual operation.
 Below are a few types of perforated tubing and piping, as well as what applications they are usually put to.

-Ferritic steel has the very lowest chromium amount among these three stainless steel varieties.
+- Has the lowest chromium amount among these three stainless steel varieties.
 It generally has good corrosion and temperature resistance.
 It falls somewhere in the middle as far as strength goes.
 It is also less expensive in most cases than the other two varieties.
 430 ferritic steel is a non-heat-treatable type of chromium used for its thermal conductivity and oxidation resistance with many industrial applications.
-409 Ferritic stainless steel is useful at elevated temperatures and corrosion resistant with a fair strength rating.
+409 ferritic stainless steel is useful at elevated temperatures and corrosion resistant with a fair strength rating.

-Copper tubing has many useful applications.
+- Has many useful applications.
 It is a malleable and highly conductive metal which boasts high thermal and electrical conductivity.
 This makes it useful for many reasons.
 It is also easy to shape and thus can fit many projects in ways that other kinds of metal tubing could not.
-This metal has antimicrobial properties that make capable of withstanding different types of bacteria and mold.
+This metal has antimicrobial properties that make it capable of withstanding different types of bacteria and mold.
 It can be a corrosive metal so there are some instances in which this kind of tubing would not be conducive to the success of a project.

-Perforated piping designs allow for water to flow in either direction through holes or slots.
-Perforated piping can be made of a variety of materials and nonmetals including PVC, cement or clay but it is most commonly constructed of polyethylene.
+- Allow for water to flow in either direction through holes or slots.
+Perforated piping can be made of a variety of materials and nonmetals including PVC, cement, or clay, but it is most commonly constructed of polyethylene.
 This type of tubing can be useful for underground drainage purposes.
 This is especially true in situations that require the use of outdoor drainage.
 This type of pipe can absorb liquid and help it to drain elsewhere.
 Some good applications for this type of perforated piping would include flooding beneath houses or other structures, draining systems related to pools, and different forms of landscaping and irrigation for trees and other plants.
 Perforated pipes are also commonly used for vehicle silencers.
-They are put in the vehicle's filtering tank in order to help reduce engine noise and absorb different pollutants.
+They are put in the vehicle's filtering tank to help reduce engine noise and absorb different pollutants.